-Week 6: Monday, November 30-Sunday, December 6:
+Week 6: Monday, September 11-Sunday, September 17:

-- 1. Read Week 6 Announcement

-- 2. Read and complete Jane Austen's Emma, Volume III, chapters 37-55-the end (Penguin ed. pages 293-453).

-- 3. View Video Lectures 6a and 6b

-- 4. Complete Week 6 Discussion Board post

-- 5. Finalize your essay topic.
-Begin choosing your key passages for analysis, secondary sources (see last page of syllabus for research tools), and try to

-devote at least .5-1 hour per day this week to pre-writing such as outlining, taking notes on sources, freewriting textual observations/analyses, etc.

-- Email me 1) a short 3-6 sentence topic synopsis of your upcoming essay, 2) a clear, arguable thesis for your essay, and 3) a consideration of what kind of research you're doing and what you've found thus far.
+- 1. Read Week 6 Announcement - 2.
+Read and complete Jane Austen's Emma, Volume III, chapters 37-55-the end (Penguin ed. pages 293-453). - 3.
+View Video Lectures 6a and 6b - 4.
+Complete Week 6 Written response or schedule Zoom call with Dr. Strovas - 5.
+Finalize your essay topic.
+Begin choosing your key passages for analysis, secondary sources (see last page of syllabus for research tools), and try to devote at least .5-1 hour per day this week to pre-writing such as outlining, taking notes on sources, freewriting textual observations/analyses, etc. - 6.
+Email me 1) a short 3-6 sentence topic synopsis of your upcoming essay, 2) a clear, arguable thesis for your essay, and 3) a consideration of what kind of research you're doing and what you've found thus far.
 Do this as soon as you solidify your topic and focus-due no later than Saturday, midnight, of Week 6. - 7.
 OPTIONAL assignments for an enriched or enhanced week of learning, or to prepare for your research essay: - a. view any Emma TV, film, or vlog adaptation for comparison value (see my list of recommendations at the end of the syllabus) - b.
-Read scholarly article: Easton, Celia A., "The Encouragement I Received': Emma and the Language of Sexual Assault," Persuasions: Jane Austen Journal Online 37.1: (Winter 2016). - c.
+Read scholarly article: Easton, Celia A., "The Encouragement I Received": Emma and the Language of Sexual Assault," Persuasions:

+Jane Austen Journal Online 37.1: (Winter 2016). - c.
 Read scholarly article: Bui, L. Bao, "Epistolary Culture in Emma: Secrets and Social Transgressions," Persuasions: Jane Austen Journal Online 38.1: (Winter 2017). - d.
 Research nineteenth-century conceptions of illness or invalidism, marriage, widowhood and remarriage, governesses or women's education, class biases, music and women's diversions, father figures in Austen, surrogate mothers, etc.

-Week 7: Monday, December 7-Sunday, December 13:
+Week 7: Monday, September 18-Sunday, September 24:

-- 1. Read Week 7 Announcement

-- 2. View videos if posted.

-- 3. Complete Week 7 Discussion Board post

-- 4. Try to devote at least .5-1 hour per day this week to the writing of your essay.
+- 1. Read Week 7 Announcement - 2.
+View videos if posted. - 3.
+Optional: Schedule Zoom call with Dr. Strovas if you would like to talk about the essays, novels, or films. - 4.
+Try to devote at least .5-1 hour per day this week to the writing of your essay.

-Week 8: Monday, December 14-Saturday, December 19:
+Week 8: Monday, September 25-Saturday, September 30:

-- 1. Research & Analysis Final Essay due to Blackboard by midnight Central on Wednesday, December 16 (12 a.m.
-CST, Dec.
-17) - Please see assignment sheet for full details. - 2.
-Review for Final Exam. - 3.
-Complete Final Exam: submit test materials to BB by Saturday, December 19, noon (12 p.m.
-CST).
-Any late exams will be counted off 5 points per hour.
-See assignment sheet for full details. - 4.
-Dr. Strovas will submit final grades by Tuesday, December 22.
+- 1. Research & Analysis Final Essay due to Blackboard by midnight Central on Wednesday, September 27 (12 a.m.
+CST, Sept.
+28) -Please see assignment sheet for full details. - 2.
+Comparative Analysis Film Essay due to Blackboard by 5 p.m.
+Central on Saturday, September 30.-Please see assignment sheet for full details. - 3.
+Dr. Strovas will submit final grades by Tuesday, October 3.